-- 1) Each faculty member holding an appointment in more than one College of the University of Oklahoma shall have, for purposes of this Plan, a primary college or department responsible for depositing and monitoring generated income.
+1) Each faculty member holding an appointment in more than one College of the University of Oklahoma shall have, for purposes of this Plan, a primary college or department responsible for depositing and monitoring generated income.
 Faculty members holding joint appointments in the College of Pharmacy and in some other College shall participate in the Plan of the College which has primary responsibility for their promotion and tenure as defined in the Faculty Handbook.
-The process of exercising their discretion as professionals regarding matters of patient care and other professional activities, does not diminish their responsibility to account to the University under the plan for all income earned nor relieve them of the duty of compliance with policies and agreements of the Board of Regents governing site of practice.
-Although no time limitations are placed on faculty involvement in PPP activities, it is each faculty member's responsibility to insure that primary obligations to the University are above reproach. - 2) Adherence to this Policy, as well all as to Board of Regents' policies is a condition of employment for individuals of the University of Oklahoma College of Pharmacy.
+The process of exercising their discretion as professionals regarding matters of patient care and other professional activities, does not diminish their responsibility to account to The University under the plan for all income earned nor relieve them of the duty of compliance with policies and agreements of The Board of Regents governing site of practice.
+Although no time limitations are placed on faculty involvement in PPP activities, it is each faculty member's responsibility to insure that primary obligations to The University are above reproach.

+2) Adherence to this Policy, as well all The Board of Regents' policies is a condition of employment for individuals of The University of Oklahoma College of Pharmacy who hold a greater than 50% appointment in the College of Pharmacy and have a modified or unmodified Faculty appointment.
 Under this policy, as in all University matters, the members of the College of Pharmacy are responsible to the Dean and the Dean through the Senior Vice President and Provost to the President.